 Regardless of who is building your website, there are a few items that are required to make your site function.
 This can give you a ballpark figure of what a basic site build is going to cost.
 We’re using the analogy of building your dream apartment, so you can better understand why each cost is required to build an amazing, high performing site.

 Domain Name – Your Website’s Address

-A domain name or URL is what people type in to locate your website.
-It is basically a digital address for your site and is therefore required.
+A domain name or URL is what people type in to locate your website; for example, www.abccompany.com.
+It is a digital address for your site and is therefore required.
+You can purchase these from online companies called domain registrars, or the same company that hosts your website.
 The cost can range anywhere from $10-$20 annually.
-Price breaks are usually given if you pay a few years in advance.
+Price breaks are sometimes available if you pay a few years in advance.

-Content Management System – Your Website’s “Design Room”
+Content Management System (CMS) – Your Website’s “Design Room”

 When it comes to websites, a content management system (CMS) is much like a blank space or room where you build your site’s content, such as your pages, your blog posts, or your digital storefront.
 A CMS can range from free, like WordPress, to thousands of dollars, if you want to build your own customized platform.
 WIX and Squarespace are third-party CMS platforms that may seem like cheap DIY alternatives.
-But beware, some customizations may not be possible, and options are often limited unless you pay for premium plans, which can quickly add up.
+But beware, there can be functional and customization limitations, and options are often limited unless you pay for premium plans, which can quickly add up.

 Website Hosting – Your Website’s Landlord